Skip to main content

 Industry 4.0

-Inverse Kinematics
+Inverse Kinematics (IK)

 ISO 10218

-International safety standard for industrial robots.
+International standard specifying safety requirements for industrial robots.

 ISO/TS 15066

-Technical specification for collaborative robot safety.
+Technical specification for collaborative robot safety, defining power and force limits.

 L